estuary/flow/examples/README.md

 This folder holds a variety of examples and proof-of-concepts using Flow.

+## Using these examples

+These examples are written as Flow YAML specifications, and demonstrate how to manage Flow data pipelines using files checked into a git repository.
+You would typically use `flowctl catalog test` and `flowctl catalog publish` in order to test and publish YAML specifications.
+But you would need to change the names to use a prefix that you have `admin` access to in order to actually run these yourself.

+Note that these examples are tested using the `flowctl-go` CLI, not the typical `flowctl` that users typically interact with.
+But all the specs here are the same as what you'd use with regular `flowctl`.
+The main difference is that `flowctl` will run tests on the server side and perform authorization checks (which will fail because users don't have access to these prefixes in the Estuary control-plane).

 ## Running All Tests

 Flow makes it easy to write tests that verify the end-to-end behaviors of